Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles

 \section{Conclusion, limitations and future work}

-This article present a novel approach to MPC collision avoidance, which extend Neural Potential Field for the case of environment with dynamic obstacles.
-We propose three neural architectures (NPField-D1, NPField-D2, NPField-D3) for predicting dynamic neural potential.
-We implement them and compare with each other and with MPPI and CIAO* trajectory optimizers.
-NPField-D1 (modeling dynamic environment with a reference of static maps) and NPField-D2 (predicting a reference of potentials at once) outperform CIAO* and MPPI in path lentgh and computation time.
-NPField-D3 (autoregressive potential prediction) is slower, however it shows better potential reconstruction in general.
+This article presents a novel approach to MPC collision avoidance, which extends Neural Potential Field for the case of an environment with dynamic obstacles.
+We propose three neural architectures (NPField-StaticMLP, NPField-DynamicMLP, NPField-GPT) for predicting dynamic neural potentials and integrate them with real-time MPC.

-In common, performance measures from table \ref{tab:comparative} show that our controllers require hundreds of milliseconds to replan the trajectory.
-This is sufficient for indoor mobile robot with limited velocity and 1 Hz replanning rate, while faster systems such as cars or drones require higher rate.
-Performance may be improved via using more powerful hardware and development of faster models and implementations.
-Numerical MPC in general is sensitive to the quality of the initial guess.
-In general it is recommended to use it as local planner together with a global planner, which provide rough but suboptimal reference path.
-Also it is worth noting that NPField is a learning-based method and therefore it has no theoretical safety guarantees.
-Therefore obtained solution has to be checked for collisions before its execution (which may be easily done by projecting the footprint onto the optimized waypoints).
+Overall, the performance measures in Table~\ref{tab:comparative} show that our controllers require hundreds of milliseconds to replan the trajectory.
+This is sufficient for an indoor mobile robot with limited velocity and a 1--2 Hz replanning rate, while faster systems such as cars or drones require a higher rate.
+Performance may be improved by using more powerful hardware and developing faster models and implementations.

+It is worth noting that NPField is a learning-based method and therefore it has no theoretical safety guarantees.
+Therefore, the obtained solution has to be checked for collisions before its execution.

-A significant assumption for MPC problem is that for each dynamic obstacle we know either prediction of its future trajectory (NPField-D1) or constant direction of its movement.
-We compensate the inaccuracy of this assumption via replanning the trajectory on each step.
-A meaningful direction of future research consist in overcoming this limitation by integrating autoregressive potential forecasting with advanced motion prediction techniques, uncertainty-aware obstacle models, and joint multi-obstacle architectures that capture interaction effects beyond additive superposition.
+A significant assumption for the MPC problem is that for each dynamic obstacle, we know either a prediction of its future trajectory (NPField-StaticMLP) or a constant direction of its movement.
+We compensate for the inaccuracy of this assumption via replanning the trajectory on each step.
+Meaningful directions of future research include integrating neural potential forecasting with advanced motion prediction techniques, uncertainty-aware obstacle models, and joint multi-obstacle architectures that capture interaction effects beyond additive superposition.